Home

 obviously underground as it approaches the bridge down the slope to the north and also as it leaves the bridge across fields to the south.
 I’ll offer an answer later but you might like to mull over the question while we follow the route of the aqueduct across our region.

-it is at the Waterworks Bridge (about 20m).
+it is at the Waterworks Bridge (about 20 metres).
 The aqueduct therefore functions as a syphon, as explained in this rather good

 video,